jakir-ruet/linux-system-administration/11-networking/Readme.md

 ##### Why Use Subnetting?
 Here are important reasons for using Subnetting:

-- It helps you to maximise IP addressing efficiency.
+- It helps you to maximize IP addressing efficiency.
 - Extend the life of IPV4.
 - Public IPV4 Addresses are scarce.
 - IPV4 Subnetting reduces network traffic by eliminating collision and broadcast traffic and thus improves overall performance.